OrionExplorer/dcpam/src/DCPAM_WDS/README.md

     * [Windows Dependencies](#windows-dependencies)

 ## Purpose of DCPAM WDS
-DCPAM WDS is dedicated endpoint for querying predefined business data with custom caching system.
-DCPAM does not limit number of virtual and physical DCPAM Database nodes, therefore DCPAM WDS encapsulates every node of DCPAM Database into single data access point.
+[DCPAM WDS](https://github.com/OrionExplorer/dcpam/tree/master/src/DCPAM_WDS/README.md) is dedicated [Massively Parallel Processing](https://pl.wikipedia.org/wiki/MPP) service for querying predefined and custom business data with in-memory caching system.
+DCPAM WDS encapsulates every node of DCPAM Database into single data access point.

 ## Technology
 ### Architecture Overview
 * Server application dedicated for the backends of client applications.
+* Massively Parallel Processing architecture.
-* Connections accepted from allowed hosts only with valid API key.
+* Connections accepted from allowed hosts with valid API key only.
 * JSON-based communication with client applications.
 * Builds the in-memory cache for queries predefined in `wds_config.json` on startup:
     * For one or more DCPAM Database nodes.